Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

-\item Unsupervised transfer learning - there is no labeled data in both the domains and the aim is to solve unsupervised learning tasks in the target domain, for example, clustering, dimension reduction etc. using a large amount of data in the source domain.
+\item Unsupervised transfer learning - there is no labeled data in either domain, and the aim is to solve unsupervised learning tasks in the target domain, for example, clustering, dimension reduction, etc., using a large amount of data in the source domain.
 Self-taught clustering \cite{dai2008self} is one such instance of unsupervised transfer learning. \end{itemize}

-There are two primary approaches for transferring information between source and target tasks.
-The first is feature extraction; it uses the source model architecture and model parameters to extract good data features from the target domain to accomplish the target task.
-The second approach is fine-tuning; similar to the first, the source model shares its parameters and architecture with the target task, but the source parameters only serve as initialization to the target network, and further training is required using the target domain data.
-Very often, only the higher (last) layers of the network are modified and are trained, \ie the parameters are altered to adapt to the new data, while the parameters of the lower (initial) layers are frozen, \ie same as that from the source model.
-Therefore, the pre-trained source model is said to be fine-tuned according to the target data and fine-tuning also helps to improve generalization.
-Usually, transfer of learning, along with fine-tuning leads to better performance than training the target task from scratch.
+There are two primary approaches for transferring information between source and target tasks \cite{vilalta2017inductive}.
+The first is `literal transfer,' where the source model is used as it is for knowledge transfer.
+Such an approach is usually referred to as feature extraction, which uses the source model architecture and model parameters to extract features from the target domain data to accomplish the target task.
+Very often, only the higher (last) layers of the network are modified and trained, \ie the parameters are altered to adapt to the new data.
+In contrast, the parameters of the lower (initial) layers are frozen, \ie the same as those from the source model.
+The second is `non-literal transfer,' where the source model is modified before knowledge transfer.
+This approach is usually referred to as fine-tuning, where the source model shares its parameters and architecture with the target task, but the source parameters only serve as initialization to the target network, and further training is required to adapt to the target domain data.